ambantis/akka-meter/README.md

 The goal of this project is simple: use Akka to load test an Akka server, though it can be used to performance test any endpoint.

+The current version is a proof of concept.

 ## Getting Started